 Chiri Uchu

 In Quechua, the language of the Inca, “cold dish” is an important meal in Cusco city.
-It is served for the Catholic festival of Corpus Christi in June.
+People usually eat it in the Catholic festival of Corpus Christi in June.
 Some people think that this dish originated under the Inca Empire.

 Kapchi de Setas